molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 That is it!
 While the reset feature is simple, this is how to test most form logic.

-#### Testing Inputs
+### Testing Inputs

-`IndependentCounterComponent` has an Input `startCount` that sets the initial count.
+`CounterComponent` has an Input `startCount` that sets the initial count.
 We need to test that the counter reacts to the Input properly.
 For example, if we set `startCount` to `123`, the rendered count should be `123` as well.
 If the Input is empty, the rendered count should be `0`, the default value.

 Setting an Input during testing is rather easy: An Input is a special property of the Component instance.
 We can set this property in the *Arrange* phase.